-It’s safest for baby to sleep in their own cot, bassinet or other baby bed, such as a wahakura.
-It’s recommended to keep your baby in the same room as you or the person looking after them at night until they are at least 6 months old.
+It’s safest for baby to sleep in their own cot, bassinet or other baby bed, such as a pēpi-pod or wahakura (woven flax bassinet).
+It’s recommended that you keep your baby in the same room as you or the person looking after them at night until they are at least 6 months old.

 4. Be smokefree